 I specialize in representing my clients in the purchases and sales of homes, condominiums and land for use as primary homes, vacation properties, second homes, investments and income properties within the cities of Sanibel, Captiva, Bonita Springs, Fort Myers, Fort Myers Beach, Cape Coral, and Naples.
 I keep current on all transactions in these areas.
-As a parent and member of the Sanibel Parks and Recreation Committee, I'm very knowledgeable of our local schools and political issues which affect the communities and their real estate markets.
+I'm very knowledgeable of our local schools and political issues which affect the communities and their real estate markets.

 Contact me today for the attention and results you deserve.
 I promise to be the most honest, hard working, enthusiastic realtor you will have ever met!

 My career started in Columbus, Georgia working for the Hardaway Company.
 From there, I moved to Savannah, Georgia to help with the construction of the new Talmadge Memorial Bridge.
 I was then transferred to Tampa, Florida to work in the Pre-stress plant on Tampa Bay.
 When we received a contract in Orlando, Florida, I moved there to assist with the construction of the Eastern Beltway.
 It was here that I met and married my wife, Mary Ellen.
 Shortly before that job was completed, I moved to Fernandina Beach, Florida where I supervised the construction of a Gantry Crane Dock to unload cargo ships.
 Upon the completion of that contract, I moved to Mayport, Florida to manage the construction of a Carrier Ship Wharf for the U.S. Navy.
 After several years, I returned to Baltimore to join two of my three brothers running our family business, Maryland Screen Printers.
 Our business grew rapidly and was recognized as one of the fastest growing companies by Inc. 500.